 An example of a Microphone’s frequency response.

 It is worth mentioning that it all depends on what sound characteristics you are looking for.
 Some microphones lack bass, others accentuate the higher frequencies.
 In the end, it all boils down to personal preferences and what type of sound you would be able to get more used to when you record the sounds you need.
-If you are interested in our review about the best microphones under (click here’s the link).
+If you are interested in our review of the best microphones under.